an432/cloud-c4c-ticket-duplicate-finder-ext/README.md

 You need to create in your SAP Cloud for Customer system a Business User with API Access and corresponding authorizations for OData API Access and Ticket processing work center.
 1. To set user access rights open *Administrator > General Settings > Business Users*.

-2. Find your user (using e-mail) and open *Edit > Access Rights*.
+2. Find your user (use search form and your p-user e-mail as a filter) and open *Edit > Access Rights*.
 Ensure the following work centers are configured for the user:

    SEOD_TICKETMD_SADL_WCVIEW | Service | Tickets